Belgrade: Principality and Kingdom of Serbia

+subjected to forced labour, and Muslim women were widely made available to young Serb men, and some were taken into slavery.
+Milenko Stojković bought many of them, and established his harem for which he gained fame.
+In this circumstances Belgrade demographically transformed from Ottoman to Serb.
+After the Second Serbian Uprising in 1815, Serbia achieved some sort of sovereignty, which was formally recognised by the Porte in 1830.

 The development of Belgrade architecture after 1815 can be divided into four periods.
 In the first phase, which lasted from 1815 to 1835, the dominant architectural style was still of a Balkan character, with substantial Ottoman influence.
 At the same time, an interest in joining the European mainstream allowed Central and Western European architecture to flourish.
 Between 1835 and 1850, the amount of neoclassicist and baroque buildings south of the Austrian border rose considerably, exemplified by St Michael's Cathedral (Serbian: Saborna crkva), completed in 1840.
 Between 1850 and 1875, new architecture was characterised by a turn towards the newly popular Romanticism, along with older European architectural styles.
 Typical of Central European cities in the last quarter of the 19th century, the fourth phase was characterised by an eclecticist style based on the Renaissance and Baroque periods.

 In 1841, Prince Mihailo Obrenović moved the capital of the Principality of Serbia from Kragujevac to Belgrade.
 During his first reign (1815–1839), Prince Miloš Obrenović pursued expansion of the city's population through the addition of new settlements, aiming and succeeding to make Belgrade the centre of the Principality's administrative, military and cultural institutions.
 His project of creating a new market space (the Abadžijska čaršija), however, was less successful; trade continued to be conducted in the centuries-old Donja čaršija and Gornja čaršija.
 Still, new construction projects were typical for the Christian quarters as the older Muslim quarters declined; from Serbia's autonomy until 1863, the number of Belgrade quarters even decreased, mainly as a consequence of the gradual disappearance of the city's Muslim population.
 An Ottoman city map from 1863 counts only 9 Muslim quarters (mahalas).
 The names of only five such neighbourhoods are known today: Ali-pašina, Reis-efendijina, Jahja-pašina, Bajram-begova, and Laz Hadži-Mahmudova.
 Following the Čukur Fountain incident, Belgrade was bombed by the Ottomans.